Political Science 001 - The Government of the United States » Winter 2022 » Quiz 5 Chapters 16 and 17

 If you were the chair of the Federal Reserve System and were faced with double digit inflation in the economy, what monetary policy below would you implement to address the situation?

-decrease the rate of growth of the money supply (by raising interest rates).
+D. expand the rate of growth of the money supply (by lowering interest rates).

-expand the rate of growth of the money supply (by lowering interest rates).
+E. decrease the rate of growth of the money supply (by raising interest rates).

 Question #13